 This week in Husker history

 The week of Aug.
-4-10, looking back in stretches of years divisible by five:
+4-10, looking back in five-year intervals:

 1903: A new season brings new rules that generally require few adjustments to Nebraska's style of play.